deepakMaj/Spotify/README.md

 * **It also inculdes authentication and fetching Spotify API which will provide better understanding of how to incorporate an external API in both backend and frontend**
 * **I hope you like it** :thumbsup:

+## Here is some pictures of Project :

 ![I1](/Images/I1.PNG)